StatBiomed/BMDS-book/README.md

 Welcome to the book [Biomedical Data Science - an introduction with case studies]().
 Most contents are demonstrated with R programming language.

-This book is designed as the lecture notes and textbook for [BIOF1001: Introduction to Biomedical Data Science](), an undergraduate course (Year 1) at the University of Hong Kong.
+This book is designed designed as a collection of R Markdown notebooks, as supplementary to the lecture notes for the course [BIOF1001: Introduction to Biomedical Data Science](), an undergraduate course (Year 1) at the University of Hong Kong.